kwebio/kweb-core/docs/_posts/2017-03-09-live-coding.md

 Click **Install DCEVM as altjvm**.

-You can now quit the DCEVM installer.
+When the installation is complete you can quit the DCEVM installer.

 #### Step 2 : Download HotSwapAgent